One-Way Ethernet Cable and Data Transfer

 Introduction

-Sometimes you want to enforce one-way data flow between computers, and a software-based solution is not enough.
+Sometimes you want to enforce a one-way data flow between computers on a hardware level.

-It is possible to configure one-way traffic using software only, for example by using a firewall.
-But there are various reasons that could make this solution impossible or unreliable:
+While it is possible to configure one-way traffic in software, for example by using a firewall, there are various reasons why this solution might be impractical or not secure enough:

 • You might not have access to network configuration on the host